dkanbier/openshift-zabbix-quickstart/README.md

 -----

 This is a testing quickstart and may break.
 It needs a lot of tidying up and I'm thinking of compiling the binaries and upload them instead of letting rhcloud handling compilation.

+The default port numbers have been increased by 5000 because otherwise they conflict with OpenShift's reserved ports.